and1zero/linkin/README.md

 ### Caveat

-The first time we are installing and building these containers, e will see an error in the browser: `Sequel::DatabaseError: PG::UndefinedTable` because the database setup hasn't been done.
+The first time we are installing and building these containers, we will see an error in the browser: `Sequel::DatabaseError: PG::UndefinedTable` because the database setup hasn't been done.
 In order to do that, we need to execute `db prepare` command inside the web container.

 ```